vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 Configuration
 -------------

-Predictive lead scoring is always active in Odoo *CRM*.
+Predictive lead scoring is always active in Leansoft *CRM*.
 However, the variables used to calculate the probability of success can be customized in the settings.

 To customize the variables used by predictive lead scoring, go to :menuselection:`CRM -->